Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 # Credit

 Forked from the amazing [SponsorBlock](https://github.com/ajayyy/SponsorBlock).
+A special thanks to [Ajay](https://github.com/ajayyy) for his help throughout our development!

 Icons made by:
 * <a href="https://www.flaticon.com/authors/gregor-cresnar" title="Gregor Cresnar">Gregor Cresnar</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> and are licensed by <a href="https://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>